 - Alleviating language barriers in promoting census awareness and completion.

-- Hosting events that encourage people to answer the census.
+- When it is safe to gather people together, hosting events that encourage people to answer the Census.

 - Creating unique materials to encourage census participation for the populations you serve.

 - Purchasing technology to allow people to fill out the census on the spot.

 NOTE: Hiring interns or fellows is an acceptable use of funds, but persons cannot be affiliated with existing programs such AmeriCorps, including Public Allies and VISTA.

 Our latest application cycle closed May 15, 2020.
 Please be sure to check back for announcements on future funding opportunities.